 Looking back it seems so simple, but at the time, all I had ever known was allopathic medicine.
 Before that time, I had never heard of Chinese or Functional medicine, moreover anything that was free of side effects.
 I was so used to side effects and conventional medicine in America.
 I thought side effects were normal.
 But through my studies, I have learned that side effects are in fact direct effects and actually not normal at all, well at least not throughout history.

-Now let me be clear, I am not at all against allopathic medicine, however I am for functional medicine (evidence based and clinically proven, safe approaches to treatment).
+Now let me be clear, I am not at all against allopathic medicine, however, I am for integrative and functional medicine (evidence-based and clinically proven, safe approaches to treatment).
 For example, if I got hit by a bus tomorrow I would go to the hospital immediately.
-But to know that there are evidence based approaches and options that have been used for thousands of years for almost every other case, that work strategically to activate our body’s own healing mechanisms and to balance out our systems to create optimal health and well-being is an incredibly freeing realization for the modern American.
+But to know that there are evidence-based approaches and options that have been used for thousands of years for almost every other case, that work strategically to activate our body’s own healing mechanisms and to balance out our systems to create optimal health and well-being is an incredibly freeing realization for the modern American.

 Needless to say, after this, my life was never the same.
-I continued to gather, learn and absorb information out of pure curiosity and furthermore to address my own issues that surfaced along with the underlying root cause (mentally, emotionally, and physiologically speaking).
-Throughout this time period, I was able to get off ADHD medication, multiple acne drugs, and birth control pills (all very interesting stories by the way, especially the ADHD one) leaving me drug free and in better health than ever!
+I continued to gather, learn, and absorb information out of pure curiosity and furthermore to address my own issues that surfaced along with the underlying root cause (mentally, emotionally, and physiologically speaking).
+Throughout this time period, I was able to get off ADHD medication, multiple acne drugs, birth control pills and other endocrine-disrupting agents (all very interesting stories, by the way, especially the ADHD one) leaving me drug-free and in the best health ever!

 When I graduated from the University of Miami, I knew I wanted to pursue a career that incorporated this holistic approach that I could no longer separate myself from.
 I considered getting my PhD in Anthropology and Psychology, but every program I looked into didn’t feel right.
 Plus I wanted to work with people directly and apply what I had learned.
 Then, at the very last second just before the spring admissions deadline, my mentor suggested that I look into The Florida College of Integrative Medicine and that felt right.

-I now spend my time researching, writing, speaking and working with patients around the world each day, helping the women I work with finally experience freedom and create health within their bodies, minds and lives as a whole.
+I now spend my time working with people and teaching these principles in a variety of ways- writing, speaking and my favorite, working with patients, teams, and organizations around the world each day, helping the men and women I work with finally experience what it is to have the type of freedom and health within their bodies, minds, hearts, and lives as a whole that comes with growth and true movement forward.

-My specialty lies in the approach I take, the journey of the consultation and the transformation my patients experience within the framework of Holistic Counseling and Functional Medicine.
-Although I am confident in working with a variety of issues and conditions because I see the whole person as one, I have extensive experience and training in helping women with Personal Growth and Development, Mental and Emotional Well-Being, and Women’s Health.
-To find out more about my approach, you can go to the Work Together section of my website.
+My specialty lies in the approach I take as a functional medicine doctor, the journey of the consultation, and the transformation my patients experience within the framework of holistic counseling and functional medicine.
+Although I am confident in working with a variety of people, issues, and conditions because I see the whole person as one, I have extensive experience and training in helping women, teens, and professional athletes reach their health goals.
+To find out more about my approach and what to expect with me as a functional medicine doctor, you can go to the Work Together section of my website.

 - Doctor of Oriental Medicine- FL Board of Acupuncture